Deforestation-free supply chain

 This is not something we can do alone.
 Governments, NGOs and businesses must work together to ensure the palm oil industry finds the right balance between economic, social and environmental objectives.
 As a founding member of the Roundtable on Sustainable Palm Oil (RSPO), we have helped to lead efforts to change the way the industry works for over a decade.

-We were the first consumer goods company to disclose our .
+We were the first consumer goods company to disclose our supplier and mill lists publicly (PDF 766.07 KB) .
 We have a grievance procedure and maintain an open list of reported issues online.
 But we know there’s much more to be done and we must go even further.

 We are therefore applying cutting-edge technology solutions to get a clearer view of our supply chain, mapping smallholder’s communities, expanding our direct sourcing programme with independent mills, and investing in landscape approaches to drive impact at speed and scale.